February 2021 update:

-- who has participated in training (basic demographic characteristics of new trainees),
+- who has participated in training (basic demographic characteristics of new trainees)

-- that training has been effective,
+- whether training has been effective

 - that the data can be used for complementary studies or secondary data analysis (such as analysis of pre and posttraining data in conjunction with the use of the Child Forensic Attitude Scale, or analysis of demographic and test data as part of a study on Stereotype Threat, or comparative analysis of IV-E vs. non IV-E trainee test performance)

 In this section, you will find an overview of the current training evaluation models for Common Core Curricula and Supervisor Core Curricula.